-The Australian Shepherd and the Blue Heeler are two hardworking and beautiful dogs, and together they have made some seriously cute designer puppies.
-The Australian Shepherd Blue Heeler mix is commonly referred to as the Australian Heeler, which we will refer to them as in this guide, but sometimes you will also hear them referred to as the Texas Heeler or the Queensland Heeler Australian Shepherd mix.
+The Australian Shepherd and the Blue Heeler are two hardworking and beautiful dogs.
+Together they make some seriously cute designer puppies!
+The Australian Shepherd Blue Heeler mix is commonly referred to as the Australian Heeler.
+You may also hear them referred to as the Texas Heeler or the Queensland Heeler Australian Shepherd mix.

-Exercise is his main stipulation if you want him to grace your life with his presence, but with so many other aspects that you need to be aware of before you invite him into your home, you need to learn a lot more about him.
+Exercise is the main stipulation if you want to welcome an Australian Heeler into your home.
+With so many other aspects that you need to be aware of before you invite him into your home, you need to learn more about this amazing pup.
 So, without further ado, let’s take a closer look at this friendly mix.

-When thinking about inviting a designer dog into your life it is important to research both of his parents so that you can get a good idea as to what characteristics he could inherit.
-Here we will look at his parent’s history, personality and size in order to get a better understanding of his parentage and what you can expect from him.
+When thinking about inviting a designer dog into your life it is important to research both parents.
+Ideally, you’ll have a good idea as to what characteristics your pup will inherit.
+Here we will look at both the Australian Shepherd and Blue Heeler’s history, personality and size.
+This will help you get a better understanding of both parents and what you can expect when owning one.

 In 2020, the American Kennel Club (AKC) has ranked the Aussie as the 17th most popular dog in America.
-This cowboy companion stands between 18 and 23 inches tall and weighs 45 to 60 pounds, so he is a medium sized pooch.
+This cowboy companion stands between 18 and 23 inches tall.
+They also weigh a sturdy 45 to 60 pounds.
+This pup will be a medium-sized dog.

-Ironically, the Australian Shepherd does not actually come from Australia, instead he is a creation of travelling farmers and ranchers who passed through Australia.
+Ironically, the Australian Shepherd does not actually come from Australia.
+Instead, this mix is the creation of travelling farmers and ranchers who passed through Australia.
 His breed standard was finalized in North America and was bred to be used as a herding dog.

-He is described as smart, work oriented and exuberant, and combining this with his high energy means that he is an intense dog, and not to be taken on if you aren’t seeking a canine shadow.
+The breed is described as smart, work oriented and exuberant.
+Combining this with his high energy makes for an intense dog.
+This pup should not be taken on if you aren’t seeking a canine shadow.
 Because of his affectionate nature, the Australian Shepherd is often chosen as a parent breed for many Aussie mixed breed dogs.
 Some of the more popular mixes include the Aussiedor, the Aussiedoodle mix or the Siberian Husky Aussie mix.

-The Blue Heeler is not this guy’s real name; it is the nickname commonly used for the Australian Cattle Dog.
-In 2020, the AKC ranked the Blue Heeler as the 55th most popular dog breed in America, and he is described as alert, curious and pleasant.
+The Blue Heeler is not this breed’s real name.
+It’s the nickname commonly used for the Australian Cattle Dog.
+In 2020, the AKC ranked the Blue Heeler as the 55th most popular dog breed in America.
+They are described as alert, curious, and pleasant.

-The Blue Heeler measures between 17 and 20 inches, from paw to shoulder, and weighs somewhere between 35 to 50 pounds.
-His coat is dense, short to medium in length, but easy to care for.
-Whilst he is not technically blue in color, he will have black, gray and white patches which often gives him the blue appearance compared to his red sibling.
+The Blue Heeler measures between 17 and 20 inches.
+From paw to shoulder, this dog weighs somewhere between 35 to 50 pounds.
+They have dense coats that are short to medium in length, but easy to care for.
+While he is not technically blue in color, he will have black, gray, and white patches.
+This often gives him a blue appearance compared to his red sibling.

 The Blue Heeler, unlike the Australian Shepherd, does originate from Australia.
 A local man imported Scottish Collies and the Smithfield dog, and bred them with his domesticated dingoes.
-Other dogs such as Dalmatians, Black and Tan Kelpies and Bull Terriers were thrown into the mix, and the Australian Cattle Dog was born.
+Other dogs such as Dalmatians, Black and Tan Kelpies, and Bull Terriers were thrown into the mix.
+As a result, the Australian Cattle Dog was born.
 Thanks to the Collie gene, he too is a fantastic herder, as well as being loyal and protective.
-One of the more notable blue heeler mixes is the Labraheeler.
+They are also popular as a parent to other Blue Heeler mixes, and a notable one is the Labraheeler.

 Aussie Blue Heeler Mix

-Whether you love or hate the idea of designer dogs, they are becoming increasingly popular and this guy is no exception.
-The Australian Heeler is the combination of two equally striking herding dogs, but ones that are slightly different from one another, so below is what you can expect from a typical Australian Heeler.
+Whether you love or hate the idea of designer dogs, they are becoming increasingly popular.
+This mix is no exception.
+The Australian Heeler is the combination of two equally striking herding dogs, but ones that are slightly different from one another.
+Below is what you can expect from a typical Australian Heeler.

-The Australian Heeler is naturally going to be a fantastic herder, so if you are seeking a herding dog that is different from your neighbours dogs, then look no further than this guy.
-He will have the stamina of an athlete, and you could work him for as long as you do, and he will do it with a smile on his face!
-One of the hardest workers you’ll ever employ, and you’ll only have to pay him in treats and belly scratches, so everyone’s a winner!
-Just be warned that he may try to herd strangers, small children or other pets in the home, and if he does then this behavior will need to be discouraged immediately.
+The Australian Heeler is naturally going to be a fantastic herder.
+If you are seeking a herding dog that is different from your neighbor’s dogs, then look no further!
+He will have the stamina of an athlete, and you could work him for as long as need.
+This pup will do it all with a smile on their face!
+One of the hardest workers you’ll ever employ, and you’ll only have to pay him in treats and belly scratches.
+Just be warned that he may try to herd strangers, small children or other pets.
+If this happens, then this behavior will need to be discouraged immediately.

-The Australian Heeler is a loyal and loving dog, so you can be sure that he will stick to you like glue and shower you in doggy kisses.
-He will love every member of the family, be that granny or grandchild, and once he has expelled all of his energy he will happily snuggle up on the sofa.
+The Australian Heeler is a loyal and loving dog.
+You can be sure that he will stick to you like glue and shower you in doggy kisses.
+He will love every member of the family, be that granny or grandchild.
+Once he’s expelled all energy he will happily snuggle up on the sofa.

-He will be aloof with strangers, with a natural suspicion from the Heeler parent, so you can be sure that he will be protective of his family.
-If he feels that his family are in danger, he will step in harm’s way to defend them, but once he has assessed the situation and deemed it safe, he will let his master’s guests pay him attention.
-It is unlikely that he will be super sociable with strangers, just mildly so, which many people prefer over a jumpy and needy pooch.
+He will be aloof with strangers, with a natural suspicion from the Heeler parent.
+If this pup feels their family is in danger, they will step in harm’s way to defend them.
+Once this pup has assessed the situation and deemed it safe, it’s perfectly fine for guests to pay them some attention.
+It is unlikely that he will be super sociable with strangers, just mildly so.
+Some people may prefer this over a jumpy and needy pooch.

-Following on from this, he also makes a great watchdog and will alert you to things that aren’t quite right.
-This is great if having a watchdog is part of your canine tick list, not so much if you have sensitive neighbours or noise level restrictions.
+Following on from this, he also makes a great watchdog.
+This pup will alert you to things that aren’t quite right.
+This is great if having a watchdog is part of your canine checklist, not so much if you have sensitive neighbors or noise level restrictions.

 Size & Appearance

-The Australian Heeler will measure between 18 and 22 inches tall, from paw to shoulder, and will weigh anywhere between 40 and 55 pounds.
-Both of his parents are similar in size, with the Blue Heeler being slightly smaller, but whichever parent he takes after more you can be certain of a medium sized doggo.
+The Australian Heeler will measure between 18 and 22 inches tall, from paw to shoulder.
+They will weigh anywhere between 40 and 55 pounds.
+Both parents are similar in size, with the Blue Heeler being slightly smaller.
+Whichever parent he takes after more you can be certain of a medium-sized dog.

 Coat & Colors

-The Australian Heeler’s coat is undoubtedly his most distinctive feature, and like both of his parents his coat will be patchy, spotty and speckled.
-Because his parent is the Blue Heeler, rather than the Red Heeler, it is likely that his coat will be black, white and gray in color rather than reds or browns.
-However, his parents may carry the red and brown colored genes, so these colors may pop up, albeit in smaller amounts.
+The Australian Heeler’s coat is undoubtedly their most distinctive feature.
+Like both parents, their coat will be patchy, spotty and speckled.
+Because one parent is a Blue Heeler, rather than the Red Heeler, it is likely that their coat will be black, white and gray in color rather than reds or browns.
+However, their parents may carry the red and brown colored genes, so these colors may pop up, albeit in smaller amounts.